-Spring is the best time to treat creeping charlie because creeping charlie is actively drawing nutrients from its leaves and storing those nutrients in its root system, which offers an active highway for herbicides to follow.
-Chemicals are not effectively absorbed by the actual flowers themselves; rather the period of flowing coincides with a period of active growth and herbicides are still most effectively absorbed through the leaves.
-During the spring, new leaves are emerging that have not fully developed their waxy cuticles (not as tough as they will be), which may also attribute to the improved success of herbicide translocation in the spring.
-Spring applications also are a less risky than the late fall applications since the window for best timing is considerably longer, giving more time for consecutive applications during ideal conditions.
+Spring is the best time to treat creeping Charlie because creeping Charlie is actively drawing nutrients from its leaves during this time and storing those nutrients in its root system, which offers an active highway for herbicides to follow.
+Chemicals are not effectively absorbed by the actual flowers themselves; rather, the period of flowing coincides with a period of active growth and herbicides are still most effectively absorbed through the leaves.
+During the spring, new leaves are emerging that have not fully developed their waxy cuticles (they are not as tough as they will be later in the summer), which may also contribute to the improved success of herbicide translocation in the spring.
+Spring applications also are less risky than the late fall applications since the window for best timing is considerably longer, giving more time for consecutive applications during ideal conditions.

 Repeat Applications Work Best

-Even when using the best chemicals and proper timing, creeping charlie can still be difficult to control.
-In general, when people say control instead of kill they are leaving open the possibility that you may not completely kill off all of the creeping Charlie in your lawn.
-The best way to kill ground ivy, is to make repeated applications during periods of active growth.
-Ten to fourteen day intervals are recommended between repeat applications.
-Two treatments applied two weeks apart in the spring during flowering or in the fall after the first freeze, will give you the best chance of getting rid of creeping charlie once and for all.
-At best, we’ve seen creeping charlie die completely with one application and at worst we’ve run into lawns where heavy infestation requires two treatments per season for 2-3 consecutive years to completely remove creeping charlie.
-To give our treatments the best chance to succeed we recommend going with two treatments, two weeks apart for the first year then waiting until the following spring to determine the need for additional applications.
+Even when using the best chemicals and proper timing, creeping Charlie can still be difficult to control.
+In general, when people say control instead of kill, they are leaving open the possibility that you may not completely kill off all of the creeping Charlie in your lawn.
+The best way to kill ground ivy is to make repeated applications during periods of active growth.
+Ten- to fourteen-day intervals are recommended between applications.
+Two treatments applied two weeks apart in the spring during flowering or in the fall after the first freeze will give you the best chance of getting rid of creeping Charlie once and for all.
+At best, we’ve seen creeping Charlie die completely with one application, and at worst, we’ve run into lawns where heavy infestation requires two treatments per season for 2-3 consecutive years to completely remove creeping Charlie.
+To give our treatments the best chance to succeed we recommend going with two treatments, two weeks apart for the first year, then waiting until the following spring to determine the need for additional applications.

 Say Goodbye to Creeping Charlie!